VelizarStavrev/store-be/README.md

 - Add a mailing service and implement it for user contacts and other notifications
 - Create API documentation - Route name, method, expected data
 - Add a testing library and write tests
-- Add DB saved logging
+- Add a logging service, remove all console logs and add a log rule to eslint
 - Move the config files to a more secure place